 A mother walks over to the group and describes how moving to King County has changed the quality of life for her entire family.
-She explains how her son struggled with substance abuse and was expelled from the public school system.
-Since getting involved in the support services at youth and family services over a year ago, he enrolled in one of eight recovery schools in the county and will be graduating from high school on time and going to college.
-The program director says there are hundreds of success stories like the one we just heard, because the agency is focused on the strengths of families, delivery of culturally competent services, and individual treatment plans that empower youth and families to do what's going to work best for them, including transitions planning and support.
+She explains how her son struggled with substance abuse and was expelled delivery of culturally competent services, and individual treatment plans that empower youth and families to do what is going to work best for them, including transitions planning and support.
 As a result of all of this, parents are available emotionally and involved in their children's recovery process.